kumbulanit/t-sql/tech company/untitled/Module 2 - Introduction to T-SQL Querying/Lesson2_Understanding_Sets.md

 -- NULL-safe comparisons
 SELECT *
-FROM Employees e1
+FROM Employees e e1
 WHERE NOT EXISTS (
     SELECT 1
-    FROM Employees e2
+    FROM Employees e e2
-    WHERE e2.EmployeeID != e1.EmployeeID
+    WHERE e2.e.EmployeeID != e1.e.EmployeeID
     AND (
         (e2.MiddleName = e1.MiddleName) OR
         (e2.MiddleName IS NULL AND e1.MiddleName IS NULL)